Joey Gallo Preview, Player Props: Twins vs. Rangers

 Joey Gallo At The Plate

-- In 21 games this year (21.6%), Gallo has picked up an RBI, and in nine of those games (9.3%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- In 20.8% of his games this year, Gallo has tallied at least one RBI.
+In nine of those games (8.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.